-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Rew York, cont'd [For covered entities licensed in New York City - see N.Y.
-City Admin.
-Code, Title 20, Chapter 1, §20-117 for additional notification requirements.]
-[For specific rules applicable to Financial Services Companies - click here.] private information maintained by a business.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Return to Index of States In determining whether information has been accessed, or is reasonably believed to have been accessed, by an unauthorized person or a person without valid authorization, such business may consider, among other factors, indications that the information was viewed, communicated with, used, or altered by a person without valid authorization or by an unauthorized person.
 In determining whether information has been accessed, or is reasonably believed to have been accessed, by an unauthorized person or a person without valid authorization, such business may consider, among other factors, indications that the information was viewed, communicated with, used, or altered by a person without valid authorization or by an unauthorized person.
-Determination whether information has been acquired, or is reasonably believed to have been acquired, by an unauthorized person or a person without valid authorization can include factors such as: (a) indications that the information is in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information, (b) indications that the information has been downloaded or copied, and (c) indications that the information was used by an unauthorized person, such as fraudulent accounts opened or instances of ID theft reported.
-Note: The statute contains a "reasonable security requirement" for businesses that own or license private information of New York residents, the specific requirements of which are contained in the statute.
-[Effective October 23, 2019: Covered entities that provide notice to consumers of an incident pursuant to the following laws are not required to provide additional notice to consumers under the statute, but are still required to provide notice to the Attorney General, Dept. of State, and Division of State Police: • GLBA • HIPAA/HITECH • Regulated financial services companies • Data security rules and regulations of any federal or New York state agency] Return to Index of States
+Determination whether information has been acquired, or is reasonably believed to have been acquired, by an unauthorized person or a person without valid authorization can include factors such as: (a) indications that the information his in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information, (b) indications that the information has been downloaded or copied, and (c) indications that the information was used by an unauthorized person, such as fraudulent accounts opened or instances of ID theft reported.
+Note: The statute contains a "reasonable security requirement" for businesses that own or license private information of New York residents, the specific requirements of which are contained in the statute. a written determination must be provided to Attorney General within 10 days of determination.
+Covered entities that provide notice to consumers of an incident pursuant to the following laws are not required to provide additional notice to consumers under the statute, but are still required to provide notice to the Attorney General, Dept. of State, and Division of State Police: GLBA HIPAA/HITECH Regulated financial services companies Data security rules and regulations of any federal or New York state agency